Particular/docs.particular.net/nservicebus/gateway/index.md

 ## When not to use the gateway

 The gateway should not be used when the reason for running separate sites is disaster recovery.
-Under those circumstances all your sites are exact replicas and are not logically different from each other, so you're better off using whatever support your infrastructure provides to keep your sites in sync.
+Under those circumstances all sites are exact replicas and are not logically different from each other, so you're better off using whatever support your infrastructure provides to keep all sites in sync.
 Examples are SAN snapshots, SQL server log shipping, and RavenDB replication.

-So if your sites are logically similar, use one of the approaches above; if they are logically different, the gateway may come in handy.
+So if sites are logically similar, use one of the approaches above; if they are logically different, the gateway may come in handy.

 ## What are logically different sites?

 Logically different sites serve different business purposes, i.e., one site differs in behavior from other sites.
 Imagine a chain of retail stores where headquarters keep the prices for the different goods you're selling.
-Those prices need to be highly available to all your stores.
+Those prices need to be highly available to all the stores.
 If the link to HQ is down, you can't do business, and that is bad for sales.

 Looking at this scenario from a logical point of view, you see that all the pricing communication goes on within the same business service (BS).
 The different physical sites have different logical behavior.
 This is a sure sign that the gateway might come in handy.
 Dig deeper and look at the actual responsibilities of each site: